Table of Contents

 These are basically the best payment terms you can achieve for doing an import from China to UK.
 Getting credit terms from the Chinese manufacturer requires meeting specific criteria, such as contract history, credit checks, and trading history.
 These terms can basically only be earned through operating through a dedicated buying office like Easy Imex.

-All purchases when you import goods from China to UK should have a quality control assessment.
-No matter the size of the Chinese manufacturer, it is wise to have good standards in place, as factories almost always have some degree of quality issues from time to time.
-These could vary a lot depending on the factory.
+All purchases when you import goods from China to the UK should be subject to a quality control assessment.
+No matter the size of the Chinese manufacturer, it is wise to have clear quality standards in place, as factories almost always have some degree of quality issues from time to time, and the level of risk can vary significantly from factory to factory.

 It is worth observing that no matter the amount of quality control, you cannot turn a bad Chinese manufacturer into a good one!

-As an importer, whether you are importing a single container load of products or massive amount, the effect on your business can be severe if you miss a quality issue on any batch.
+As an importer, whether you are bringing in a single container load of products or a much larger volume, the impact on your business can be severe if you miss a quality issue on any batch.

-Once your goods have been imported from China to UK, they cannot be returned.
-Therefore, you the importer must either sell the stock as a second-hand product, apply some damage control means, or fix the mistakes/issues.
+Once your goods have been imported from China to the UK, they generally cannot be returned to the factory.
+Therefore, you as the importer must either sell the stock as a second-hand or discounted product, apply some form of damage control, or fix the mistakes and issues.
+In some cases you may have to sort out highly defective and unsellable stock from what is still sellable, or even dispose of the stock entirely if selling it would damage your brand – a tough decision that you hope never to face.

 You could try to sort out highly defective and unsellable stock from that which is still sellable or make the decision to dispose of the stock because it cannot be sold as it would damage your brand.
 It is a tough decision that you hope you never have to make!